Optical computing: Masking optical beams

-The travelling salesman problem has been solved by Shaked et al. (2007) by using an optical approach.
-All possible TSP paths have been generated and stored in a binary matrix which was multiplied with another gray-scale vector containing the distances between cities.
+The travelling salesman problem was solved by Shaked et al. (2007) via an optical approach.
+All possible TSP paths were generated and stored in a binary matrix that was multiplied with another gray-scale vector containing the distances between cities.
 The multiplication is performed optically by using an optical correlator.

 Optical Fourier co-processors

-Many computations, particularly in scientific applications, require frequent use of the 2D discrete Fourier transform (DFT) – for example in solving differential equations describing propagation of waves or transfer of heat.
-Though modern GPU technologies typically enable high-speed computation of large 2D DFTs, techniques have been developed that can perform continuous Fourier transform optically by utilising the natural Fourier transforming property of lenses.
+Many computations, particularly in scientific applications, require frequent use of the 2D discrete Fourier transform (DFT) – for example in solving differential equations describing wave propagation of waves or heat transfer.
+Though GPU technologies typically enable high-speed computation of large 2D DFTs, other techniques can perform continuous Fourier transform optically by utilising the natural Fourier transforming property of lenses.
 The input is encoded using a liquid crystal spatial light modulator and the result is measured using a conventional CMOS or CCD image sensor.
 Such optical architectures can offer superior scaling of computational complexity due to the inherently highly interconnected nature of optical propagation, and have been used to solve 2D heat equations.

+Quantum algorithm steps with classical light

+In 2022, Wang et al. proposed a gedanken experiment in which the key steps of Shor's algorithm, modular exponentiation and the Fourier transform, are carried out using only classical light.
+The polarization directions and the Laguerre–Gaussian modes of a beam form a so-called classically entangled beam, and the sought multiplicative order is read off from the interference pattern of a four-hole diffraction.
+The scheme was demonstrated in simulations for N = 15.

 Ising machines

-Physical computers whose design was inspired by the theoretical Ising model are called Ising machines.
+Ising machines are computers whose design was inspired by the theoretical Ising model.

 Yoshihisa Yamamoto's lab at Stanford pioneered building Ising machines using photons.
-Initially Yamamoto and his colleagues built an Ising machine using lasers, mirrors, and other optical components commonly found on an optical table.
+Initially Yamamoto and his colleagues built an Ising machine using lasers, mirrors, and other optical components.

-Later a team at Hewlett Packard Labs developed photonic chip design tools and used them to build an Ising machine on a single chip, integrating 1,052 optical components on that single chip.
+Later a team at Hewlett Packard Labs developed photonic chip design tools and used them to build a single chip Ising machine, integrating 1,052 optical components.

 Industry

-Some additional companies involved with optical computing development include IBM, Microsoft, Procyon Photonics, Lightelligence, Lightmatter, Optalysys, Xanadu Quantum Technologies, QuiX Quantum, ORCA Computing, PsiQuantum, Quandela, and TundraSystems Global.
+Companies involved with optical computing development include IBM, Microsoft, Procyon Photonics, Lightelligence, Lightmatter, Optalysys, Xanadu Quantum Technologies, Q/C Technologies, QuiX Quantum, ORCA Computing, PsiQuantum, Quandela, TundraSystems Global, and Q.ANT.

+Q.ANT released its second-generation photonic processor (NPU 2) in November 2025 as a rack-mounted server with a PCIe interface; since March 2026 the processors have been operating alongside CPUs and GPUs at the Leibniz Supercomputing Centre.
+In 2025, Lightmatter reported in Nature a photonic AI processor built in a silicon photonics process that runs the neural networks ResNet and BERT as well as a deep reinforcement learning algorithm with near-electronic precision.
+Photonics is also moving into processor packages for data transmission: in 2026, Nvidia and Broadcom began shipping network switches with co-packaged optics.